kubernetes/website/content/en/docs/tasks/federation/set-up-cluster-federation-kubefed.md

 It is possible to utilize AWS Route53 as a cloud DNS provider when the federation controller-manager is run on-premise.
-The controller-manager Deployment must be configured with AWS credentials since it cannot implicity gather them from a VM running on AWS.
+The controller-manager Deployment must be configured with AWS credentials since it cannot implicitly gather them from a VM running on AWS.

 Currently, `kubefed init` does not read AWS Route53 credentials from the